 The ground potentials between the cryostat and the preamplifier are often different, because the AVS-47B is connected to the mains safety ground which is usually not exactly the same as the cryostat ground.
 This 50/60Hz potential difference can couple to the input in a few ways.
 Which one of these is dominant, depends on how the sensor is connected, what is the resistance level and how large is the input capacitance (are there RF filters or not, for example).

-The best action is to remove the potential difference by supplying the 115/230V power to the AVS-47B via an isolation transformer.
-They are not expensive.
-The shields of the input cables must be wired so that they connect the cryostat ground to the AVS-47B (usually they do - never leave any ends of the shields unconnected).
+The shields of the sensor input cables must be wired so that they connect the cryostat ground to the AVS-47B (usually they do - never leave any ends of the shields unconnected).
 Take also care, that the enclosure of the bridge is isolated from the instumentation rack.
 On the other hand, you should perhaps fix the preamplifier box to the cryostat using metal brackets.
 This eliminates the potential difference between the preamp and the cryostat.